 Hours and Compensation

-- This position is a salaried position with medical, dental and optical benefits as well as three weeks paid vacation.
-SRLP pays the full amount of health insurance premiums.
+This position is a part-time, salaried position with medical, dental and optical benefits as well as three weeks paid vacation.
+Employer pays 100% of premiums for benefits.

-- Consistent with our values as a collective, all staff receive salaries based on the same hourly rate.
-An increased salary is possible based on need, such as for people supporting family members.
+32 hours/week, some evenings and weekends with a possibility of increasing to 40 hours a week. $43,068/year.
+Consistent with our values as a collective, all staff receive salaries based on the same hourly rate.

 How to Apply

-To apply, please send a cover letter, resume, and three references to the MBT Hiring Committee, Sylvia Rivera Law Project, 147 West 24th street, 5th Floor, New York, NY 10011 or to firstname.lastname@example.org with subject line “MBT Outreach Director”.
+To apply, please send a cover letter, resume, and three references to the MBT Hiring Committee, Sylvia Rivera Law Project, 147 West 24th Street, 5th Floor, New York, NY 10011 or to email@example.com with subject line “MBT Membership Director”.

 Applications should be submitted as soon as possible; they will be accepted on a rolling basis until the position is filled.